Becoming You With Julie

 Ingredients

-• ½ cup chopped walnuts, OR pecans for added crunch, optional
+• ½ cup walnuts, or pecans, chopped, optional

 Instructions